LiterallyUniqueLogin/ukbiobank_strs/association/README_for_GWAS_catalog.txt

   the mean phenotype value for each unordered pair of allele lengths, where each participant's contribution to the phenotype mean for each pair  is weighted by the imputed probability of their true genotype pair being equal to that pair.
-Can be used for plotting graphs of mean phenotype value vs length pair. paired_0.05_significance_CI:
+Can be used for plotting graphs of mean phenotype value vs length pair.
+  Each gt in each pair is measured in number of repeat units. paired_0.05_significance_CI:
   The 95% symmetric confidence interval for each of the means above
 paired_5e-8_significance_CI: